christosgalano/christosgalano.github.io/_pages/about.md

 title: "About"
 ---

 Hey there!
-I'm Christos, a dedicated DevOps engineer with a strong interest in technology.
+I'm Christos, a dedicated DevOps engineer and Microsoft MVP with a strong interest in technology.
 I constantly strive for improvement, exploring and mastering various tools and technologies that empower software development and cloud computing.
 Furthermore, I enjoy sharing information to increase public awareness of many topics.
 I strongly believe in the power of information dissemination and promoting a culture of continual learning.

 ## The purpose of this blog